chloehudzik/workfront-learn.en/help/administration-and-setup/system-performance-and-maintenance/take-charge-of-an-existing-workfront-instance.md

 role: Admin
 level: Beginner,Intermediate,Experienced
 activity: use
+kt: 11747
 team: Technical Marketing
 thumbnail:
 ---
-# Take Charge of an Existing Adobe Workfront Instance
+# Take charge of an existing Adobe Workfront instance

 The wonderful thing about Workfront is that it’s so customizable.
 The challenging thing about Workfront is that it’s so customizable.
 And if you’re a new system, or group, administrator taking over an existing Workfront instance, it can be overwhelming to figure out how it was originally configured and set up.